Stage presence

 The rocker pelvis

-"Obviously, I cannot quite picture the President of the Republic leaning back during his televised address.
-However, there is one very important element to keep for every speaking person: the retroversion of the pelvis.
-Retroversion happens when we tilt the pelvis forward, and we can add a slight unlocking of the knees.
-This is the ideal posture."
+One can hardly picture the President of the Republic leaning back during a televised address.
+There is, however, one essential element to keep for every speaking person: the retroversion of the pelvis.
+It happens when we tilt the pelvis forward, and we can add a slight unlocking of the knees.
+This is the ideal posture.

-"Remember, everything is movement; you were not hired to play the wax statue beside James Bond at Madame Tussauds.
-With this pelvis in the right position and your entire abdominal belt ready, you are set to support all voice inflections, from the softest and most sensual to the strongest and most daring."
+Everything is movement: you were not hired to play the wax statue beside James Bond at Madame Tussauds.
+With this pelvis in the right position and the whole abdominal belt ready, you are set to support every voice inflection, from the softest and most sensual to the strongest and most daring.

 EXERCISE